 Regardless of whatever conclusion she had come upon, she walked around the front desk and headed down the left hallway.
 It wasn't long until she came upon her goal.
 Nurse Joy stepped out of a doorway just as the woman turned the corner.

 "Joy," the girl said making the Nurse jump.

 "Oh.
 You scared me," replied Joy, clutching her heart.
-"I'm not used to expecting unexpected visitors."
+"I'm not used to visitors."

 The woman was slender, and wearing light colored clothing as always.
-Although it appeared modesty struck her after several years of having lost such.
 A simple short sleeved button down of light green hue draped into a hem of ruffles around her thighs.
 And beneath the shirt a plain color of pants.
 She was not of remarkable dress, but she was probably one of the best pokemon leaders to date.

 Nurse Joy started walking down the hallway back the way they had come.
 The visitor followed suit, attempting to promote their polite conversation.

 "It's hardly fall yet.
 Where are all the trainers?"